colintakeda/data-science_team-H/dataProcessingDocument.md

   - [Tidy data and join additional information](#tidy-data-and-join-additional-information)
-  - [Filter on drivers that drove for multiple constructors (not in use)](#filter-on-drivers-that-drove-for-multiple-constructors-not-in-use)
+  - [Filter on drivers that drove for multiple constructors (not used)](#filter-on-drivers-that-drove-for-multiple-constructors-not-used)
   - [EDA on Laptimes](#eda-on-laptimes)
   - [Compute Average Lap Times](#compute-average-lap-times)
   - [Save final processed dataset](#save-final-processed-dataset)